Reception - Ladybirds

 “The true sign of intelligence is not knowledge but imagination.” – Albert Einstein

 Children start their school journey at Saint Augustine Webster Catholic Voluntary Academy, in the Early Years Foundation Stage.
-The unit is divided into a Nursery (Bumblebees) and two Reception classes (Dragonflies and Ladybirds)
+The unit has provision for Nursery children, who we call the Bumblebees and Reception children, who we call the Ladybirds.

 communication and language